chrisjhoughton/tray-robot-test/README.md

 # tray-robot-test

+Hi tray.io team, thanks for reading over this!
+The full solution is working, and fully tested with unit, acceptance, and QA tests.

+## Dependencies

+* Node.js version (ideally `4.x.x` or later)
+* NPM
+* Grunt CLI

 ## Installation & running

 1. Clone this repository
 2. Run `npm install`
 3. Set the `input.txt` file contents with valid input contents
 4. Run `npm start`
+5. The output will be logged to the console

 ## Tests